sindresorhus/type-fest/readme.md

 - [`LessThanOrEqual`](source/less-than-or-equal.d.ts) - Returns a boolean for whether a given number is less than or equal to another number.
 - [`Sum`](source/sum.d.ts) - Returns the sum of two numbers.
 - [`Subtract`](source/subtract.d.ts) - Returns the difference between two numbers.
+- [`Absolute`](source/absolute.d.ts) - Returns the absolute value of the specified number or bigint.

 ### Change case